manwar/python-guide/introduction-to-python.md

 Let's play with Python's web framework `Flask`.

-You can install the framework using command `pip install Flask`
+You can install the framework using command `pip install Flask`.

     from flask import Flask